LOOK UP LOOK FORWARD

 From this human disconnection, we have seen an incredibly alarming increase in mental illness, in particular, the issue of suicide.
 Social and human connection is fundamental, we not only need it to survive, we need it to thrive in life.'

-The Human Connection Project in partnership with Kustomize it are printing shirts for event day, Order by Wednesday 23rd September to get your shirt on the day.
-If postage is needed let me know and we can arrange.
+The Human Connection Project in partnership with Kustomize it are printing shirts for event day, Let me know if you would like to grab one if you are not at the event and we can discuss postage.
 Here's me being directed by Vanessa to try and look cool modelling one fresh off the press!

 $20 of every shirt sold goes to the charity towards our $8,848 target!